DevOps Terms Security Pros Need to Know

 In the event of a problem in a new release, the natural tendency is to roll back to the last good version - but sometimes it’s not possible, or smart, to restore the system to its previous state.
 In a fail-forward mode, a new production environment is set up alongside the existing production system.
 Using a canary process, traffic is gradually sent to the new system.
 If there’s a problem, the new environment is pulled out, and original environment continues as normal.
 This “no going back” method encourages teams to quickly fix issues rather than fall back on old versions that stymie progress.

 ChatOps is the automation of operations using an automated chat “bot”.
 The Chatbot is configured to execute commands, through custom scripts and plugins, issued by DevOps team members.
 These commands range from code deployments, to security event responses and team notifications.
-Security professionals themselves are moving to automated practices using ChatBots, such as the one from Demisto, which can help security team move at DevOps speed.
+Security professionals themselves are moving to automated practices using ChatBots which can help security team move at DevOps speed.

 9. Application Release Automation (ARA)

 ARA is the consistent, repeatable and auditable process of packaging and deploying an application from development to production.
 When done right, ARA eliminates the need to build and maintain custom scripts for application deployments.
 It also cuts down on configuration errors and downtime.
 From a security standpoint, ARA can be used to enforce application security policies that would otherwise require manual vetting, for example around allowed server configurations, data protection, and other aspects.